 Over 50,000 people die due to drug overdose yearly, so it’s a valid concern to tackle the possibility of overdosing on CBD products.
-CBD is a non-toxic chemical compound that could provide minor and non-life-threatening side effects.
+Cannabidiol is a non-toxic chemical compound that could provide minor and non-life-threatening side effects.

 To solidify this claim, the National Cancer Institute reported that overdosing on CBD (including THC and marijuana) is virtually impossible.
 Compared to other drugs, including prescription medications, cannabinoids like CBD and THC are less addictive.

-CBD withdrawals, however, include hot flashes, bouts of nausea, and insomnia.
+Cannabidiol withdrawals, however, include hot flashes, bouts of nausea, and insomnia.
 These are still mild compared to other withdrawal symptoms from other substances.